nythepegasus/SideJITServer/README.md

 # SideJITServer
 This project allows you to start a server that wirelessly or via USB gives you JIT for iOS 17+ on Windows/macOS/Linux if you use the correct newer pymobiledevice3 version.
+Due to changes in iOS 18.2 this project now requires Python 3.13 or above.

 ## How to get this running (Run with Administrator!)